 "Our Father in heaven,

 hallowed be your name".
 Perhaps at this point you could sing a childrens song about prayer.
 If you're not aware of any, Ishmaels childrens worship is a good place to start.
-Here you'll find lots of resources (including kids music and free games for children to play) that Ishmael has produced over the years, and if you scroll down on the home page you'll see a weekly "Prayer Song".
+Here you'll find lots of resources (including kids music and free games for children to play) that Ishmael has produced over the years.

 Here's some great free coloring sheets that you can print out and use with your child (or sunday school class).
 There's seven sheets altogether, each covering different elements of the Lord's Prayer, such as "Give us this day our daily bread" with a fun picture of a boy eating his packed lunch!